To embrace the light of Christ and be like Him, we must be honest in all our doings, including religious, online, and academic situations.

-President Kimball teaches that there is absolute truth - and testifies of the truths of the Creation, Fall, Atonement, Apostasy, and Restoration.
+President Kimball teaches that absolute truth exists and testifies of some truths, such as the Atonement, the Apostasy, and the Restoration.

 At the dedication of the enlarged Harold B. Lee library, President Marion G. Romney shares some thoughts about the importance of knowledge and truth.

 John H. Vandenberg issues a reminder that in the pursuit of truth, men and women must rely on God, who is the source of all knowledge.

 No experience compares to searching for the truth.
 We can come to know of the truth of the gospel by faithfully experimenting upon the words of Christ.

 Learn how authors of anti-Mormon materials use specific strategies to convince readers of their trustworthiness, knowledge, and lack of bias.

 We should build our testimonies and lives on the foundation of revealed truth that teaches us about the nature of God and His relationship to us.